PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -Made all hold graphics tile more invisibly.
 They're not perfect as the gradients are exceptionally hard to match and make them have the feel of the originals, but it's way less noticeable.

 -The same active roll bottomcap fix as Cel as they use the same roll graphics.
 (Note that this does not fix the bug that causes them to not glow properly.
-I'm at a loss why it occurs because it uses the exact same active bottomcap code as Cel and Metal but Cel and Metal work fine.)
+I'm at a loss why it occurs because it uses the exact same active bottomcap code as Cel and Metal, Robot and Vivid which all work fine.)

 -----DDR Rainbow-----